 Our aim must be to inspire children to become active, inquisitive and lifelong learners so that every child reaches their full potential, and none are left behind.

 The Statutory Framework for the Early Years Foundation Stage (EYFS) and Ofsted Evaluation Schedule make it clear that settings must meet the needs of all children.
 Research shows that achievement gaps may exist between groups of children from an early age.
-Early Years practitioners need to establish clear starting points, monitor progress and analyse accurate data to ensure that any gaps are narrowed.
+Early Years practitioners need to establish clear starting points and monitor children's progress to ensure that any gaps are quickly identified and narrowed.

 The Kent Progress Tracker (KPT)

 This management tool enables leaders and managers to effectively: